taiyealabi/Team4LARRYTAIYE/Team4MiniProject.md

 ## Commit:
 Commit implies telling Git to track the individual change to a file (or set of files).
 When a commit is made to save a work, Git creates a unique ID called "hash" that allows the keeping of record of the specific changes commited along with who made them and when.
 Commits usually contain a commit message which is a brief description of what changes were made.
+Commits is an important part of the Git version control system.
+One way to think about commits is that they are a snapshot of a project during a certain moment in the project’s history.
+The "commit" command is used to save your changes to the local repository.
+Note that you have to explicitly tell Git which changes you want to include in a commit before running the "git commit" command.
+This means that a file won't be automatically included in the next commit just because it was changed.
+Instead, you need to use the "git add" command to mark the desired changes for inclusion